jdeokkim/byte-of-python/basics.md

 print(f'{name} was {age} years old when he wrote this book')  # notice the 'f' before the string print(f'Why is {name} playing with that python?')  # notice the 'f' before the string
 ```

-which will give the same exact output as the previous program.

 What Python does in the `format` method is that it substitutes each argument value into the place of the specification.
 There can be more detailed specifications such as: